Second Battle of Kharkov: Soviet break-out attempts

 In the face of determined German operations, Timoshenko ordered the official halt of all Soviet offensive manoeuvres on 28 May, while attacks to break out of the encirclement continued until 30 May.
 Nonetheless, less than one man in ten managed to break out of the "Barvenkovo mousetrap".
 Hayward gives 75,000 Soviets killed and 239,000 taken prisoner.
 Beevor puts Soviet prisoners at 240,000 (with the bulk of their armour), while Glantz—citing Krivosheev—gives a total of 277,190 overall Soviet casualties.
 Both tend to agree on a low German casualty count, with the most formative estimate being at 20,000 dead, wounded and missing.
+Trigg called Timoshenko’s offensive ill-conceived as the Wehrmacht was preparing for Case Blue.
+Soviet forces were surrounded and forced back to the Donets; 239,000 men surrendered and 75,000 were killed although Soviet reports said casualties were only 171,000.
 Regardless of the casualties, Kharkov was a major Soviet setback; it put an end to the successes of the Red Army during the winter counteroffensive.